Jobs and Talent — 8 min

 The most common challenges when working with an HRMS are project and workforce management, global payroll, and compliance.

-HCM focuses on providing businesses with data they can use to shape their strategies and guide their planning.
+HCM focuses on providing businesses with valuable insights they can use to shape their strategies and guide their planning.

-In addition to the employee management capabilities of an HRIS and the talent management capabilities of an HRMS, an HCM includes the following:
+In addition to the employee management capabilities of an HRIS and the talent management capabilities of an HRMS, an HCM includes the following advanced features:

 An HCM is ideal for businesses looking to get strategic about their growth.
 Companies can use industry data and benchmarks as metrics to see how they compare to competitors and make data-driven changes where necessary for growth.